ajstarks/conditions/README.markdown

 * _alerts_ reports any active weather alerts.

 * _slookup_ allows you to determine the codes for the various weather stations in a particular area.

+* _astronomy_ reports sunrise, sunset, and lunar phase.

+* _almanac_ reports average high and low temperatures, as well as record temperatures for the day.

 All three commands understand the following switches: